microsoftgraph/microsoft-graph-toolkit/readme.md

 <script src="https://mgtlib.z5.web.core.windows.net/mgt/latest/mgt-loader.js"></script>
 ```

 You can then start using the components in your html page.
-Here is a full working example with the MSAL provider:
+Here is a full working example with the Msal provider:

 ```html
 <script src="https://mgtlib.z5.web.core.windows.net/mgt/latest/mgt-loader.js"></script>